forsthofer/pico-buildpack/README.md

 Issue `vmc push` from a directory containing the unpacked web application.
 See the `snifftest` directory for a trivial example application.

 This type of application causes Virgo Server for Apache Tomcat to be launched as the runtime container.
+[Issue 2](https://github.com/glyn/virgo-buildpack/issues/1) covers launching Virgo Nano Web instead.

 ###Virgo Overlay